-Helen Wright is an assisted-housing tenant.
+- Helen Wright is an assisted-housing tenant.
 She and her daughter, Elsie Duncan, have a joint savings account.
 Mother and daughter both contribute to the account.
 They have used the account for trips together and to cover emergency needs for either of them.
 Assume in this example that state law does not specify ownership.
-Even though either Helen Wright or Elsie Duncan could withdraw the entire asset for her own use, count Helen's ownership as 50% of the account.

-Jean Boucher's name is on her mother's savings account to ensure that she can access the funds for her mother's care.
+Even though either Helen Wright or Elsie Duncan could withdraw the entire asset for her own use, count Helen's ownership as 50% of the account. - Jean Boucher's name is on her mother's savings account to ensure that she can access the funds for her mother's care.
 The account is not effectively owned by Jean and should not be counted as her asset.

 Assets that are not accessible to the applicant and provide no income to the applicant are excluded from net family assets.
+Do not include assets held pursuant to a power of attorney because one party is not competent to manage the assets, or assets held in a joint account solely to facilitate access to assets in the event of an emergency.